Theme is one of those topics in novel writing that many guides barely mention, if they mention it at all. Why is that?

 These are the issues I want to explore in my novel.
 I’ve laid out my thoughts as clearly as I can, but I’m still not entirely sure how they will help to shape the characters and the events.
 That’s okay, though…

-I don’t want to write a clunky “message” novel, or make it sound like an academic paper for Philosophy 101, so I’m going to forget about the theme now and concentrate on telling a good story.
+I don’t want to write a clunky “message” novel, or make it sound like an academic paper for Philosophy 101.
+So I’m going to forget about the theme now and concentrate on telling a good story.
 I know that my instincts will let me know if my novel is losing focus.

-Once you’ve taken the time and effort to “sow the seeds of theme” in your brain, you need to let go and trust in the magic.
-Your subconscious will guide you as you write a focused novel that has a deeper layer of meaning in the form of a theme.
+Once you’ve taken the time and effort to “sow the seeds of theme” in your mind, you need to let go and trust in the magic.
+Your subconscious will guide you as you write a focused novel that has a deeper layer of meaning in the form of a strong theme.

 You Are Here: Home > What Is Theme?